RAID: Atomicity

-Write hole is a little understood and rarely mentioned failure mode for redundant storage systems that do not utilize transactional features.
+Write hole is a poorly understood and rarely mentioned failure mode for redundant storage systems that do not utilize transactional features.
 Database researcher Jim Gray wrote "Update in Place is a Poison Apple" during the early days of relational database commercialization.

 Write-cache reliability

-There are concerns about write-cache reliability, specifically regarding devices equipped with a write-back cache, which is a caching system that reports the data as written as soon as it is written to cache, as opposed to when it is written to the non-volatile medium.
+There are concerns about write-cache reliability, specifically regarding devices equipped with a write-back cache, which is a caching system that reports the data as written as soon as it is written to cache, as opposed to when it is written to the non-volatile storage medium.
 If the system experiences a power loss or other major failure, the data may be irrevocably lost from the cache before reaching the non-volatile storage.
 For this reason good write-back cache implementations include mechanisms, such as redundant battery power, to preserve cache contents across system failures (including power failures) and to flush the cache at system restart time.